A trained humanoid robot can perform human-like crossmodal social attention and conflict resolution: Background and Related work

-One of the most critical manifestations of social attention is the ability to follow others' eye gaze and respond with appropriate behaviours~\cite{shepherd2010following}.
-Eye gaze is proven to have higher social saliency and prioritisation than other social cues~\cite{langton2000eyes} since it gives a person the direction of another person's gaze and intention~\cite{frischen2007gaze}.
-Gaze following is supposed to be the foundation of more sophisticated social and cognitive functions like the theory of mind, social interaction, and survival strategies formed by evolution~\cite{baron1997mindblindness,langton2000eyes}.
-Even infants can track the eye gaze of their parents while they are still unable to speak and walk~\cite{farroni2004gaze,jessen2014unconscious}.
-Moreover, gaze following contributes significantly to the language development of infants~\cite{brooks2005development}.
-Psychological studies use the modified Posner cueing task~\cite{posner1984components} or named gaze-cueing task~\cite{friesen1998eyes} to study reflexive attentional orienting generated by the eye gaze.
-During the task, the human eye gaze is presented as the visual cue in the middle of the screen, followed by a peripheral target, which could be spatially congruent (e.g., a right-shift eye gaze followed by a square frame or a Gabor patch shown on the right side of the screen) or incongruent.
-However, studying visual attention alone is not enough to reveal how humans can quickly recognise social and emotional information conveyed by others while being in an environment and using multiple sensory modalities~\cite{battich2020coordinating}.
-Being able to select information from a common external source across different modalities allows humans to detect crucial information such as life threats, survival-related information, \textit{etc}~\cite{newport2009short,fu2020can}.
+One of the most critical manifestations of social attention is the ability to follow others' eye gazes and respond accordingly~\cite{shepherd2010following}.
+Eye gaze is proven to have higher social saliency and prioritisation than other social cues~\cite{langton2000eyes} since it indicates to a person the direction in which another person is looking~\cite{frischen2007gaze}. {Gaze following is considered as} the foundation of more sophisticated social and cognitive functions like the theory of mind, social interaction, and survival strategies formed by evolution~\cite{baron1997mindblindness,langton2000eyes}. {For instance, infants can track the eye gaze of their parents at the age of 3 months~\cite{johnson1998whose,farroni2004gaze,jessen2014unconscious}.
+After 10 months, gaze following ability significantly contributes to their language development~\cite{brooks2005development,shepherd2010following}.} Psychological studies use the modified Posner cueing task~\cite{posner1984components} or named gaze-cueing task~\cite{friesen1998eyes} to study reflexive attentional orienting generated by the eye gaze.
+During the task, the eye gaze is presented as the visual cue in the middle of the screen, followed by a peripheral target, which could be spatially congruent (e.g., a right-shift eye gaze followed by a square frame or a Gabor patch shown on the right side of the screen), or incongruent.
+However, studying the visual modality alone is not enough to reveal how humans can quickly recognise social and emotional information conveyed by others in an environment full of multimodal information~\cite{battich2020coordinating}.
+Selecting information from the environment across different sensory modalities allows humans to detect crucial information such as life threats, survival strategies, etc.~\cite{newport2009short,fu2020can}.
 Therefore, several studies conducting a crossmodal gaze-cueing task demonstrate the reflexive attentional effect of the visual cue on the auditory target~\cite{doruk2018cross,maddox2014directing}.
-However, most of those studies use static eye gaze shift images as the visual cue to trigger the observer's social attention~\cite{newport2009short,nuku2010one}, which is not the real and natural way humans shift their eye gaze.
+Most of these studies rely on images of gaze shifts as visual cues to trigger the observers' social attention~\cite{newport2009short,nuku2010one}.
+However, these images are not dynamic and lack ecological validity.